2025 Summer Research Opportunities with the Bill Lane Center for the American West: Organized Projects

 The Center’s Research Program supports undergraduate students to undertake original research with faculty, working full-time for 35+ hours per week for 10 consecutive weeks during Summer 2025.
 Students meet regularly with their mentor(s) to discuss research goals and plans.
 The Center also organizes regular gatherings among its summer research students to foster community.
 Summer research students present their results during the Bill Lane Center’s seminar series on the American West during fall quarter.

-To learn more about the kinds of research students have undertaken in the past, this article provides an overview of student research in Summer 2024.
+To learn more about the kinds of research students have undertaken in the past, this article provides an overview of student research during Summer 2024.

-Bill Lane Center Research Priorities and Projects for 2025
+Bill Lane Center Research Priorities and Projects for Summer 2025

-Water and climate resilience in California and the West: in collaboration with partners such as the Environmental Defense Fund, San Francisco Public Utilities Commission, and researchers at UC Santa Cruz and UC Irvine, students may contribute research on the following topic areas:
+Water and climate resilience in California and the West: in collaboration with partners such as the Environmental Defense Fund, OneShoreline (a local government agency working on climate solutions) and others, students may contribute research on the following topic areas:

 Undergraduate students from all years and disciplines are encouraged to apply.
 Coterm students are eligible if they are paying undergraduate tuition in Spring 2025.
 Eligibility for this program follows VPUE student research eligibility guidelines.
 Please review these requirements in detail before applying.
 In particular, please note: